segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/databricks-profiles-sync.md

 Segment uses the service principal to access your Databricks workspace and associated APIs.

-#### Service principal client ID

-Follow the [Databricks guide for adding a service principal to your account](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-service-principals-in-your-account){:target="_blank"}.
+**Service principal client ID**: Follow the [Databricks guide for adding a service principal to your account](https://docs.databricks.com/en/administration-guide/users-groups/service-principals.html#manage-service-principals-in-your-account){:target="_blank"}.
 This name can be anything, but Segment recommends something that identifies the purpose (for example, "Segment Profiles Sync").
 Segment doesn't require `Account admin` or `Marketplace admin` roles.

 The service principal needs the following setup:
   - [Catalog level priveleges](https://docs.databricks.com/en/data-governance/unity-catalog/manage-privileges/privileges.html#general-unity-catalog-privilege-types){:target="_blank"} which include: